Why Is My Dog Acting Weird? Here's 10 Possible Reasons...

 While distasteful for us, eating poop can be regular dog behavior, as dogs watch their mothers ingest poop while cleaning them, and may try to mimic this.

 However, if it turns into a habit, you might need to book a vet appointment, as eating feces could be your dog’s natural response to a nutritional deficiency, which needs to be corrected as soon as possible in their diet.

-You could always try dog specific Multivitamin supplement from a reputable, ethical pet brand!
 Correct and proper nutrition, and continued maintenance, really is the key to a happy and healthy dog.

-Weird Dog Behavior: Dog Breath Stinks
+Dog Breath Stinks

-Dogs are definitely not known for having minty fresh breath, but even a slight increase in their halitosis can indicate a more serious problem.
+Dogs are definitely not known for having minty-fresh breath, but even a slight increase in their halitosis can indicate a more serious problem.

 Issues with your pet’s gastrointestinal tract, liver, or kidneys can manifest via a particularly smelly breath, while a sweet-scented mouth can be a sign of canine diabetes.
-Check in with your vet and read our focussed blogs on the importance of canine dental health…
+Check in with your vet and read our focused blogs on the importance of canine dental health…

 Escaping the heat, tracking animals, or hiding something important to them - dogs have plenty of reasons to dig holes in the ground outside.

 Has your dog started digging indoors as well, particularly at blankets or couches?
 Don’t worry, this is completely normal, as your dog might just be trying to find a comfortable spot to lie in.
 There's no need to wonder if your dog is acting weird, because they aren't.
 However, if the digging is bothering you or is starting to damage your furniture, consider consulting with a kind, reputable, professional and ethical trainer for your dog.

 Your dog panting (especially in summer) means that they just might be too hot, as dogs expel most of their body heat through their mouths in order to regulate their temperature.